ludwigschub/shex-methods/README.md

 });
 ```

-Then you can use the factory to create shapes using plain javascript-objects for specifying data.
+Then you can use the shape object to create nodes of this shape using plain javascript-objects for specifying data.
 The id of the input data will be used as the node iri of the shape so make sure to pass a valid url.
 ```typescript
 const newChat = await chat.create({
   doc: testDoc,